simonvino/DCRNN_brain_connectivity/README.md

 ## Data availability

-Preprocessed functional and structural MRI data from Human Connectome Project data is publicly available under https://db.humanconnectome.org.
+Preprocessed functional and structural MRI data from Human Connectome Project data is publicly available under: https://db.humanconnectome.org.

-A tutorial on white matter tracktograph for creating a SC matrix is available unter https://osf.io/fkyht/.
+A tutorial on white matter tracktograph for creating a SC matrix is available under: https://osf.io/fkyht/.

 ## Citations